svtk/AtomicKotlinCourse/Usability/Introduction to Generics/Exercise 2/task.md

 Note that the standard library already contains the `reversed` function, but your task is to implement this function from scratch.

+HINT: Use `N downTo 0` to iterate through indexes in a reversed order.